Facebook Pixel Tracking

 One students sitting at the table and studying a book.

-After learning about Morain Park’s Substance Use Disorder Counseling program and talking with supportive friends and family, Guadalupe felt confident that it was the right path for her.
+After learning about Moraine Park’s Substance Use Disorder Counseling program and talking with supportive friends and family, Guadalupe felt confident that it was the right path for her.

 The Substance Use Disorders Counseling field has a positive job outlook and is growing much faster than average according to the Bureau of Labor Statistics.
 The Substance Use Disorders Counseling field is projected to grow 22 percent from 2021 to 2031, much faster than the average for all occupations.